2DegreesInvesting/tiltIndicator/.github/CONTRIBUTING.md

 # Contributing to tiltIndicator

-This article if for the developer of each indicator, responsible to converting MVP code into production code.
-Here you'll find guides and tools to ensure each indicator is documented and developed consistently with other indicators, and accordingly to the requirements of the indicator author.
+This article if for the developer who transforms the MVP code of each indicator into production code.
+Here you'll find guides and tools to ensure each indicator is developed and documented consistently with other indicators, and according to the requirements of the indicator's author.

-## Meta: Building the infrastructure of this package
+Building the infrastructure of this package:

 * Enable developer workflow: `create_package()`.
 * Use a license: `use_mit_license()`.